 Now, how should you go about picking exactly where you should sell your online courses?
 Choosing the right platform to use is extremely important as this platform will serve as the medium between you and your customer base.
 Using an all-in-one video selling platform will be your best bet.
 This type of platform will be able to satisfy all of your needs as a seller and help you to create a smooth customer experience.
 Some of the things that an all-in-one video selling platform may include is a scheduling/booking system, an integrated payment system, as well as the ability to upload or host all sorts of videos or live sessions.

-The software platform that we recommend using is Yondo, which is an all-in-one software platform for selling live online sessions & videos on demand.
+The software platform that we recommend using is Yondo, which is an all-in-one software platform for selling online courses, live online sessions, and videos on demand.
 This software platform is perfect for kickstarting your online fitness business.
 Yondo offers the option for you to integrate the software right into your pre-existing website.
 If you don’t have a website, then Yondo allows you to set up your own website domain.
 There are a multitude of professionally designed templates for you to choose from and you can also easily customize your own website template to your specifications.

 Yondo makes selling fitness courses a breeze as it can act as your online fitness studio.
 You can sell your videos through monthly memberships, timed pay-per-view rentals or one-time purchases.
 Additionally, you can offer webinars, video lessons, live online 1-to-1 consultations, and group classes, mimicking an in-person experience.
 When it comes to these group sessions, Yondo gives you the complete freedom to control the price, schedule, and number of spots available.
 Your customers can easily book sessions with you through Yondo’s booking feature, making it a streamlined process both for you and your audience.
 The best part of it all?
 You get to monetize your expertise with Yondo while keeping 100% of the revenue.